vivid-inc/ash-ra-template/QUALITY.md

 - Code quality assessment tools don't indicate any outstanding problems, within reason: `TODO`s, Clojure & Java library dependency warnings, reflection warnings, ancient, clj-kondo, nvd.
 - The documentation is synchronized with the code, including version numbers, and automated testing of all examples.
-- The described behavior of code samples from the documentation is confirmed via automated tests.
+- The behavior of code samples as described in the documentation is confirmed via automated tests.
 - Reasonably unified test suite shared between the tools `clj-art` et. al.
 - All automated tests pass throughout the matrix of supported versions of Clojure and JDKs.
 - Test coverage from automated testing indicates a near-perfect or better test coverage rate.